 Share Repurposing and Retrofit Panel on FacebookShare Repurposing and Retrofit Panel on TwitterShare Repurposing and Retrofit Panel on LinkedinEmail Repurposing and Retrofit Panel link

-The Repurposing and Retrofit Panel is a new vehicle to assist in bringing back vacant buildings and suggesting new uses for them.
-It is proposed that much of the initial work of the Panel will concentrate around the following six buildings:
+The Repurposing and Retrofit Panel is a new vehicle to assist in bringing vacant buildings back into use.
+Much of the initial work of the Panel will concentrate around the following six buildings:

 Composition

-The Repurposing Panel will consist of a “pool” of professionals working in the disciplines of:
+The Repurposing Panel comprises a “pool” of professionals working in:

 Architecture